-- A clear demonstration of the PI, i.e., the chair/head (or equivalent), as an innovative leader of systemic change in the department to achieve the stated goals of the RED activities. - An understanding of the role of each of the RED team members in creating change, demonstrating clear and significant contributions from the department head or dean, the engineering or computer science education expert, and the social scientist attuned to departmental dynamics. - An understanding of the research on how students of diverse backgrounds learn engineering or computer science and what has been previously attempted - An understanding of how engineering education research connects to practice and of barriers to faculty adoption of engineering and computer science education innovations. - An appreciation that faculty participation, engagement, development, and belief in the scholarship of learning are critical to success - · An understanding of the importance of linking to professional practice through involvement of the department's or college's existing Industrial Advisory Board (or equivalent); - An acknowledgement of additional example strategies, such as increasing the stature of professor(s) of engineering - practice and their role as change agents or connecting the work with professional masters programs.
-An incorporation of scalability and adaptability considerations.
-Often, successful innovations in engineering education do not spread much beyond their origin.
+- A clear demonstration of the PI, i.e., the chair/head (or equivalent), as an innovative leader of systemic change in the department to achieve the stated goals of the RED activities. - An understanding of the role of each of the RED team members in creating change, demonstrating clear and significant contributions from the department head or dean, the engineering or computer science education expert, and the social scientist attuned to departmental dynamics. - An understanding of the research on how students of diverse backgrounds learn engineering or computer science and what has been previously attempted. - An understanding of how engineering or computer science education research connects to practice and of barriers to faculty adoption of engineering or computer science education innovations. - An appreciation that faculty participation, engagement, development, and belief in the scholarship of learning are critical to success - An understanding of the importance of linking to professional practice through involvement of the department's or college's existing Industrial Advisory Board (or equivalent); - An acknowledgement of additional example strategies, such as increasing the stature of professor(s) of practice and their role as change agents or connecting the work with professional masters programs. - A research component that has the potential to inform the academic community more broadly regarding important factors that lead to institutional change. - An incorporation of scalability and adaptability considerations.
+Often, successful innovations in engineering and computer science education do not spread much beyond their origin.
 This can be seen in large variations in retention, diversity, and preparation across departments and institutions.
 Scalability and adaptability are two fundamental characteristics that are necessary for local innovations to have large scale impacts.
 It is therefore critical that proposed approaches incorporate scalability and adaptability by design.
-In addition, it would be important to adapt best practices and strategies from scaling of social innovations, leverage potential power of social and professional networking tools, and synergistic connections with stakeholder networks such as NSBE, SWE, SHPE, ASME, IEEE, NCTM, NCWIT, IAAMCS, and other organizations.
+In addition, it would be important to adapt best practices and strategies from scaling of social innovations, leverage potential power of social and professional networking tools, and synergistic connections with stakeholder networks such as ASEE, NSBE, SWE, SHPE, ASME, IEEE, NCTM, NCWIT, iAAMCS, ACM, CRA, and other organizations.
 Successful proposals would include creative strategies that maximize probability of scaling and adaptation for large scale national impacts.